Mildly dissipative diffeomorphisms of the disk with zero entropy: Periodic orbits

-The next proposition restates the Lefschetz formula in our setting. \begin{proposition} Let $f$ be a dissipative diffeomorphism of the disc and $\cI$ a set of isolated fixed arcs as in proposition~\ref{p.group}.
-Then the sum of the indices $index(I,f)$ of the arcs $I\in \cI$ is $1$. \end{proposition} \begin{proof} One can modify the dynamics inside each isolated fixed arc $I\in \mathcal{I}$ and obtain in this way a diffeomorphism $g$ satisfying: \begin{itemize} \item[--] each $I\in \mathcal{I}$ is still a fixed arc for $g$, \item[--] the fixed points of $g$ are all hyperbolic and contained in the union of the arcs $I$. \end{itemize} In particular $g$ has only finitely many fixed points.
+The next proposition restates the Lefschetz formula in our setting. \begin{proposition} Let $f$ be a dissipative diffeomorphism of the disc and $\cI$ a set of isolated fixed arcs as in Proposition~\ref{p.group}.
+Then the sum of the indices $index(I,f)$ of the arcs $I\in \cI$ is $1$. \end{proposition} \begin{proof} One can { perform a local modification of} the dynamics { near the set of indifferent fixed points} and obtain in this way a diffeomorphism $g$ satisfying: \begin{itemize} \item[--] each $I\in \mathcal{I}$ is still a fixed arc for $g$, \item[--] the fixed points of $g$ are all hyperbolic and contained in the union of the arcs $I$. \end{itemize} In particular $g$ has only finitely many fixed points.
 In an arc $I$, two saddles are separated by a sink.
 This proves that the index of any arc $I\in \mathcal{I}$ for $f$ coincides with the sum of the indices of the fixed points of $g$ that are contained in $I$.

 Consequently, the sum of the indices of the arcs $I\in \cI$ for $f$ is equal to the sum of the indices of the fixed points of $g$.
-From~\cite[proposition VII.6.6]{dold}, this sums equal $1$ since $g$ is a map homotopic to a constant. \end{proof}
+From~\cite[Proposition VII.6.6]{dold}, this sums equal $1$ since $g$ is a map homotopic to a constant. \end{proof}